Maine Outdoor Adventures

 From the western mountains and the rolling hills of north and central Maine to the coastal plains and sandy beaches of the south and Down East, Maine has all types of terrain suited for biking.
 Experienced Maine cyclists have even identified 21 scenic bike tours designed for bikers of all levels.
 The tours range from 20 miles to just over 100 miles and all begin and end at the same location.
 What more could you ask?

+One of our favorite Maine Outdoor Adventures.
 Maine has 15 outfitters waiting to get you out on the Penobscot, Kennebec and Dead Rivers for the time of your life.
 Regular dam releases ensure enough water to challenge even the hardiest and most experienced of rafters.
 Of course, it’s not all deep drops and rushing water – there are plenty of less challenging opportunities for first-timers and children to enjoy this popular Maine sport.

 Canoeing and Kayaking

 Certainly.
-Excursions for both can be arranged through outfitters or guides and there are spectacular canoe trips available through Maine’s great North Woods on the St. John, St. Croix or Machias Rivers.
+Maine Outdoor Adventures for both can be arranged through outfitters or guides and there are spectacular canoe trips available through Maine’s great North Woods on the St. John, St. Croix or Machias Rivers.
 The Saco River in Southern Maine offers its own brand of canoe trips as it wends its way through marshland, inlets and through areas motorists never get to see.
 Of course, that’s just one possibility.
 Maine is criss-crossed with streams, rivers and waterways that allow for canoe trips of any length through all kinds of wilderness.
 Kayaking offers the same stunning opportunity for adventure and sea kayaking is becoming popular in bays and harbors up and down the Maine Coast.

-For motorists looking for a bit of a scenic adventure, Maine is distinguished by having four nationally designated Scenic Byways.
+For motorists looking for a bit of a scenic Maine outdoor adventures, Maine is distinguished by having four nationally designated Scenic Byways.
 One, the Acadia Byway through Acadia National Park is also one of only 15 All-American Roads found in the United States.
 The other federally designated roadways include The Old Canada Road Scenic Byway, The Rangeley Lakes Scenic Byway and the Schoodic Scenic Byway.
 All have spectacular views, are of historic significance and offer dramatic natural beauty.
 Sound inviting?
 You bet.
 If you’re looking for soft-adventure, for hard-adventure or for an outdoor experience second to none, think Maine.
 No, don’t just think Maine – visit Maine.
 It’s one of America’s great places.

 MECOA: Maine Campground Owners Association